-In 1975, the BBC planned a documentary about Charnock Richard services, but it was cancelled.
+In 1975, the BBC planned a documentary about Charnock Richard services, but it didn't go ahead.

-In 1976, it was the most complained about service station, mainly because of its high food prices.
+It was the most complained about service station in 1976, mainly because of its high food prices.

 In planning, it was sometimes called Heskin services.

-The demand for catering here was expected to be low, and consideration was given to having it open and selling fuel only, but this was thought to be too big a risk with the amount of Blackpool traffic expected.
+The demand for catering here was expected to be low, and consideration was given to having it open and selling fuel only, but this was thought to be too big a risk with possible high levels traffic heading for Blackpool.

 The minimum spend allowed in the plans was £100,000.
 Designs were encouraged to have restaurants on bridges which was regarded by the inspectors as an efficient and impressive design.

 Airborne Catering Ltd